Damai LRT station (Malaysia): Location

-Damai station is located in the central core of Datok Keramat village, in east Kuala Lumpur, along the northern banks of the Klang River and the Ampang–Kuala Lumpur Elevated Highway, thus facing Jalan Datok Keramat (Malay; English: Datok Keramat Road) to the north.
-The station is named after the enclosed Datok Keramat precinct of Damai, which encompasses the southern half of Datok Keramat south from the Klang River and is linked to the station via a pedestrian bridge crossing the river.
-The Urban Transformation Centre Keramat and Food Court is directly situated across the station from Jalan Datok Keramat, being connected via linkbridge.
+The station is located in the central core of Datuk Keramat village, in east Kuala Lumpur, along the northern banks of the Klang River and the Ampang–Kuala Lumpur Elevated Highway (AKLEH), thus facing Jalan Datuk Keramat (Malay; English: Datuk Keramat Road) to the north.
+The station is named after the enclosed Datuk Keramat precinct of Damai, which encompasses the southern half of Datuk Keramat south from the Klang River and is linked to the station via a pedestrian bridge crossing the river.
+The Urban Transformation Centre (UTC) Keramat and Food Court is directly situated across the station from Jalan Datuk Keramat, being connected via a linkbridge.